-West Coast Baptist College is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 24551; Telephone: 434.525.9539; e-mail: email@example.com] having been awarded Accredited status as a Category III institution by the TRACS Accreditation Commission on April 16, 2019.
-This status is effective for a period of five years.
-TRACS is recognized by the United States Department of Education, the Council for Higher Education Accreditation and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+West Coast Baptist College is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA .24551; Telephone: (434) 525-9539; e-mail: firstname.lastname@example.org], having been awarded Reaffirmation I Status as a Category Ill institution by the TRACS Accreditation Commission on October 24, 2023.
+This status is effective as of January 1, 2024, and is good for a period of ten years - through December 31, 2033.
+TRACS is recognized by the United States Department of Education (ED), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).

 WCBC is unique in that it operates under the authority and as a ministry of a local church—Lancaster Baptist Church.
 Since the beginning of WCBC, it has been our desire to please the Lord who is the founder and purchaser of the church and, therefore, of all things done through this local church ministry.
 We are unapologetically Baptist, local church, fundamental in doctrine, and soulwinning in outreach.